lmc-eu/spirit-design-system/docs/contributtion/feature-flags.md

 ```

 Every feature flag should also provide a class selector that can be used to enable or disable the feature.
-You can use this class if you want to limit the usage of the feature to a specific part of your application.
+You can use this class to limit the usage of the feature to a specific part of your application.
 Place the class on any parent element of the component you want to enable the feature for.

 Example: